 Next, head to San Telmo, the oldest neighborhood in Buenos Aires.
 Here, you'll find cobblestone streets lined with antique shops, coffeehouses, and pubs.
 Come on Sunday night to watch the free tango show in Plaza Dorrego.

-Another must-see is Teatro Colón, one of the greatest opera houses of the world.
-It’s well worth the $20 guided tour to see its ceiling frescoes (murals), sculptures, massive chandeliers, and six-tiered theater.
-Tours leave every 15 minutes from 9 a.m. to 5 p.m. and last approximately 50 minutes.
+Another must-see is Teatro Colón, one of the greatest opera houses in the world.
+It's well worth the $15 guided tour to see its ceiling frescoes (murals), sculptures, massive chandeliers, and six-tiered theater.
 We recommend booking in advance during the summer months.

 You don't need tickets or a guide to visit El Ateneo Grand Splendid, a theater-turned-bookstore that now holds a whopping 120,000 books.
 Although the English-speaking section is tiny, it's still worth a visit to grab a cup of coffee and people-watch.

 Love art?
 Head to the Museo Nacional de Bellas Artes, which contains an impressive collection of 19th-century European art, featuring works by famed artists like Van Gogh, Rembrandt, and Paul Gauguin.
-Admission is under $5 USD, and the museum offers free English-speaking tours on Tuesdays, Wednesdays, and Fridays at 1 p.m.
-If you prefer Latin American Art, the similarly priced Museo de Arte Latinoamericano highlights Latin American artists like Frida Kahlo and Diego Rivera.
+The museum offers English-speaking tours on select weekdays, too.
+Alternatively, if you prefer Latin American Art, the similarly priced Museo de Arte Latinoamericano highlights Latin American artists like Frida Kahlo and Diego Rivera.

 No trip to Buenos Aires would be complete without a stop at Casa Rosada.
-Juan and Eva Perón addressed the masses from the balconies of the “Pink House” during the late 1940s and early 1950s.
-Today, it still serves as the country’s executive mansion.
-While you can only walk around the exterior Monday through Friday, free guided tours are available on the weekend.
+Juan and Eva Perón addressed the masses from the balconies of the "Pink House" during the late 1940s and early 1950s.
+Today, it still serves as the country's executive mansion.
+Book a guided tour here.

 Tips to Save Even More

-Of course, you’ll want to see tango while in Buenos Aires.
+Of course, you'll want to see tango while in Buenos Aires.
 Skip the expensive tango dinner shows designed for tourists.
 Instead, watch dancers perform for free in the streets of Caminito (or, as mentioned above, catch a free tango show in Plaza Dorrego on Sunday evenings).
-You can also visit one of the city’s historic coffeehouses, like Café Tortoni, where, for the price of a coffee, you can watch live performances in the evening.
+You can also visit one of the city's historic coffeehouses, including the iconic 19th century-era Café Tortoni, which also offers live tango.